jamii/jamii.github.com/_drafts/relational-ui.markdown

 * Text nodes like `"$liker likes this!"`
 * Query fragments like `@query likes(liker, message) begin ... end`

-The query fragment `@query likes(liker, message) begin ... end` acts much like a for loop.
+Query fragments like `@query likes(liker, message) begin ... end` acts much like a `for` loop.
 For each row in the `likes` relation, we create a copy of everything between `begin` and `end`.
-But any variables that have already appeared in a parent query fragment are already bound, so we keep only the rows that have matching values.
-The equivalent code in the OOPy template would be something like {% raw %}`{% for like in likes if like.message == message.id %} ... {% endfor %}`{% endraw %}.
+But any variables that have already appeared in an enclosing query fragment are already bound to some value, so we keep only the rows that have matching values.
+In this case, `message` already appeared the in the enclosing query fragment `message(message) begin ... end`.
+The equivalent code in the OOPy template would be {% raw %}`{% for like in likes if like.message == message.id %} ... {% endfor %}`{% endraw %}.

+The order the rows appear in is determined by sorting them by their variables in lexicographic order.
+So `likes(liker, message)` is sorted by `liker` and then by `message`.

 Let's see how this works out in practice.
 Here is the data behind the screenshot from the beginning of this post: